jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-5/part-14.md

-+++
+---
-title= "The character of merchants are inferior to those of leading personalities and remote from manliness" description= "A merchant concerns himself with buying and selling, earning money and making a profit.
-This requires cunning, willingness to enter into disputes, cleverness, constant quarreling, and great persistence." image= "/covers/muq.jpg" date= 2022-01-29 linkb= "/research/ibn-khaldun/muqaddimah/chapter-5/part-08" linkbtext= "Part 8" linkf= "/research/ibn-khaldun/muqaddimah/chapter-5/part-16" linkftext= "Part 16" heading= "Part 14"
+title: "The character of merchants are inferior to those of leading personalities and remote from manliness"
+description: "A merchant concerns himself with buying and selling, earning money and making a profit.
+This requires cunning, willingness to enter into disputes, cleverness, constant quarreling, and great persistence."
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 14"
+date: 2022-01-18
+---

 A merchant concerns himself with buying and selling, earning money and making a profit.
 This requires cunning, willingness to enter into disputes, cleverness, constant quarreling, and great persistence.